Home › How Litigation Costs Behave > When information arrives too late to change directionWhen information arrives too late to change direction

 Decision control

-Decisions are made at defined points.
+Decisions occur at defined points.

-But the information available at those points is partial.
+The information available at those points is partial.

-Control is exercised through decisions.
+Control is exercised through decisions made under partial information.

 A decision-maker may choose between available options.

-However, the consequences of those options are not fully known at the time.
+The consequences of those options are not fully known at the time.

-But its implications become clearer.
+Their implications become clearer.

 Information asymmetry